cryptape/ckb-crypto-demo/README.md

 # CKB Cryptography

-This repository trys to build a fundamental cryptography libraries for CKB.
+This repository trys to build fundamental cryptography libraries for CKB.